 |2003||IBM Research Division Award for Contribution to Rational Products|

 Julia Rubin is an Assistant Professor at the Department of Electrical and Computer Engineering at the University of British Columbia.
 She received her PhD in Computer Science from the University of Toronto, Canada and worked as a postdoctoral researcher at MIT.
-Earlier, Julia spent almost 10 years in industry, working for IBM Research in Israel, where she was a research staff member and a research group manager.
+Earlier, Julia spent almost 10 years in industry, working for IBM Research, where she was a research staff member and a research group manager.

 Julia's research interests are in software engineering, program analysis, software security, and in reliability of software and AI systems.
 Her recent work in these areas won ACM Distinguished Paper Awards at ISSTA'18 and ASE'15, Best Paper Awards at SPLC'13 and CSMR'13, and was runner-up for Facebook's Internet Defense Prize at the USENIX Security Symposium'14 and the EASST Award at ETAPS'16.